 Mr. Manning received his bachelor of science degree in mechanical engineering from Rensselaer Polytechnic Institute and his master of business administration degree from American University in operations research.
 He also has honorary doctor's degrees from Cardinal Stritch University and Marian University.
-Prior to joining Sensient, Mr. Manning worked for W. R. Grace, where he held various executive positions including: Assistant to the CEO, Vice President of Operations-European Division, President of the Educational Products Division, President of Real Estate Division, Vice President- Corporate Technical Group and President and CEO of the Ambrosia Chocolate Division.
+Prior to joining Sensient, Mr. Manning worked for W. R. Grace, where he held various executive positions including: Assistant to the CEO, Vice President of Operations-European Division, President of the Educational Products Division, President of Real Estate Division, Vice President-Corporate Technical Group and President and CEO of the Ambrosia Chocolate Division.
 Mr. Manning retired from the United States Naval Reserve as an Aerospace Engineering Duty Officer with the rank of Rear Admiral.
 He served on active duty in the United States Navy from 1963 to 1967 and, during his tenure in the Reserve, was the Commanding Officer of four different commands.
 His last assignment was Director of the Naval Reserve Air System Program.
 His military awards include the Legion of Merit.
-Mr. Manning is a member of the American Society of Mechanical Engineers and the American Chemical Society, Navy League, the United States Naval Institute, the Naval Reserve Association, and the National Maritime Historic Association.
+Mr. Manning is a member of the American Society of Mechanical Engineers and the American Chemical Society, Navy League, the United States Naval Institute, the Naval Reserve Association, and the National

+Table of Contents Maritime Historic Association.
 He is also a Knight of Malta.
-Mr. Manning has extensive executive experience in international business, specialty chemicals and the food and beverage industry, with 18 years as a CEO and an additional six years as a COO.
+Mr. Manning has extensive executive experience in international business, specialty chemicals and the food and beverage industry, with 18 years as a CEO and an additional six years as a COO. n, President and Chief Executive Officer of Horizon Blue Cross Blue Shield of New Jersey (BCBSNJ), the riding coverage for over 3.6 million people.

-William J. Marino Director since 2002 Chairman of the Board of Directors Age 71

-Mr. Marino is the retired Chairman, President and Chief Executive Officer of Horizon Blue Cross Blue Shield of New Jersey (BCBSNJ), the state's largest health insurer, providing coverage for over 3.6 million people.

 Mr. Marino joined Horizon BCBSNJ as Senior Vice President of Health Industry Services in January 1992, responsible for all aspects of Managed Care operations in New Jersey, as well as Market Research, Product Development, Provider Relations and Health Care Management.
 He became President and CEO in January 1994 and Chairman effective January 2010.
 Since November 2010 Mr. Marino has served as a director of Sun Bancorp, Inc., where he chairs the nominating and corporate governance committee and is a member of the compensation and technology committees.
 Mr. Marino also serves as a director of WebMD Health Corp., where he is a member of the audit committee.
 Mr. Marino also serves as a director or trustee for numerous New Jersey-based cultural and community organizations.
 Mr. Marino has over 40 years of experience in the health and employee benefits field, primarily in managed care, marketing and management.
 Before joining Horizon BCBSNJ, he was Vice President of Regional Group Operations for New York and Connecticut for the Prudential, capping a 23-year career with the company.
 Mr. Marino has extensive experience in the areas of management and strategic planning and board governance, as evidenced by his career at Horizon BCBSNJ and corporate boards.
 The breadth of his involvement in many corporate and community organizations has given him knowledge of corporate governance processes and practices and organizational structure optimization.
 Mr. Marino is a recipient of the 1997 Ellis Island Medal of Honor.
 In 2007 he received the American Conference on Diversity's Humanitarian of the Year Award.
 Mr. Marino graduated from St. Peter's College in Jersey City with a Bachelor of Science degree in Economics.

-Age 60
+Jerome A. Peribere Director since 2012 Age 60 Chief Executive Officer of Sealed Air since March 1, 2013.
+Prior to such position, Mr. Peribere served as the ficer of Sealed Air and was elected to the Board in September 2012.
+Prior to joining the Company.